Reviews You Can Rely On

 We used the meat Auto-Defrost function for 4 ounces to defrost the muffin, as it most closely matched up.
 The top of the muffin was a little cooler than the rest, but the chocolate chips were just slightly melted.
 The inside of the muffin was warm throughout.

-This model lacks a timed defrost, but has a Quick Defrost function that is automatically set at two minutes.
+This model lacks a timed defrost, but it does have a Quick Defrost function that is automatically set to two minutes.
 The weight defrost gives you the choice between ground meat, poultry, or steak/chops.

 lg lcs1112st - the lg wasn't the fastest, scoring about average in our speed test.